ninjoala/peermetrix/ReadMe.txt

 I hope you find that I have created a satisfactory API.

+First things first, I gotta go over some details you can use to get this up and running:

+You're going to have to have a sql server instance, and add in your connection string.
+Then you will need to run the fixedrolename migration.
+Once that is done, you will need to add in some dummy data, starting with Roles.
+I created the three roles, User, Moderator, and Administrator that way.
+The reason you need to start with roles is because it's the only ones without required foreign keys.
+Everything should speak for itself afterwards.

 I'll add a couple of notes here:

 Firstly, I don't really know how identity generally interacts with WebApis.
 It is my understanding that the API will be exposed to a